-ST 101 3C/45 CH Sales Skills for Sustainable Products F, Sp and Services cover the technical presentation principles necessary for technicians, managers and business owners to communicate well in the language of sustainability.
+ST 101 3C/45 CH Sales Skills for Sustainable Products F, Sp and Services

+This course in sustainable sales practices will prepare students for the wide array of jobs in technical sales of sustainable products and services.
+The course will also cover the technical presentation principles necessary for technicians, managers and business owners to communicate well in the language of sustainability.
 Students apply principles learned to real world sustainability issues and will create technical presentation solutions for businesses, non-profits, governmental agencies and neighborhoods.